(This post has been updated to reflect research data from 2017-2019. The original cited data from 2011.)

 - Connect with audience – A receptive audience is easiest to connect with when using a message they can understand.
 With an appropriate inclusion of god in marketing, a stronger connection can be made with a particular demographic.

 - Tacit endorsement – Opposite an improper use is an organic inclusion that implies a tacit endorsement.
 The dating website ChristianMingle.com uses the slogan, “Find God’s Match for You.”
 Aside from the obvious implication that your heavenly soul mate resides only on their site, it gives a tacit endorsement from God to find love on the holy world wide web.

 - Humor – It doesn’t have to be completely serious.
 When advertising with god, a bit of levity can make an ad more memorable and easy to connect.
 Taste and respect are key elements in this approach but it can be done well and help achieve greater success in a campaign.

 With all of these considerations and potential outcomes, the most critical facet is your knowledge of your audience.
 Make sure you have an understanding of their tolerance as well as belief.
 If the inclusion of god isn’t absolutely necessary in your creative, it may be best to leave god to the clergy.

-If you would like a FREE consultation to discuss your marketing strategy, please contact us and we promise a reply within 24 hours.
+If you would like a FREE consultation to discuss your marketing strategy, please contact us.